e271828e/Flight.jl/prototypes/kernel/README.md

   obligation rides the seam too: a localized stamp under Heun lands at the discrete solution's O(h²) through the same Hermite trials, and the frame-top stamps stay bitwise, having never depended on the method.
+- **A staged write is pending, never applied.** `stage!` from any task touches no live slot; the batch lands at the top of the next frame `run!` advances — and nowhere earlier.
+A batch staged while stopped waits through boundary zero (`init!` runs on the un-drained slot — the contrast with `set_slot!` before `init!`, which makes a holding predicate fire at `t₀`), and the frame's outcome is a pure function of the drained batch: the staged trajectory is bitwise the directly-written one.
+- **Merge is the only coalescing policy, and every check runs at staging.**
+  Newest wins per face and untouched faces survive — a sparse `b` batch cannot clobber a pending `a` (§15.3's flaps/gear hazard), a re-staged face takes the newest level.
+The checks run on the writer's side: a face with no position in the schema is discarded under `OutOfClaimEntry`, an unconvertible value under `EntryTypeMismatch`, the rest of the batch stands, and the drain is pure application — the shim having already converted to the activation's slot types, so a `Dual` deployment stages plain reals.
+The empty drain is allocation-free: a quiet loop's frame top costs nothing.
+- **Nothing reachable from a published snapshot is ever written again.**
+  Publication is one buffer copy and one release-store after the boundary sequence completes — boundary zero included, off-tick frame tops included — and the snapshot is the whole table, root slots riding along as the source cells they are, state stores deliberately absent (§11.2).
+The run moves on;
+  the snapshot holds.
+A concurrent reader acquire-loading `latest` sees only coherent worlds — the in-lockstep pair `g2 = 2·g1` holds bitwise in every observed snapshot, and `t` never decreases — and a task staging against running frames loses nothing to the CAS merge: the last staged level is what stands.

 **The store bundle is in, and with it the *plural* in "per-eltype stores".**
 The bench that settled the representation (D-162) measured exactly one buffer;